tomtom94/react-easy-ssr/README.md

 useEffect(() => {
   dispatch(triggerMovies('GET_MOVIES'))
+  return () => {
+    dispatch(clearMovies())
+  }
 }, [dispatch])
 ```

 - 1st part is only for server side, we dispatch the redux action : with `useRef` you can be sure the action won't be trigger multiple times in an infinite loop.
 - 2nd part is only for client side, we dispatch the redux action : but when you trigger this action there is a [redux-saga selector](https://github.com/tomtom94/react-easy-ssr/blob/master/src/store/reducers/selectors.ts) which will check if data hasn't been already fetched during 1st part, if yes no need to fetch again.
+And we clear the error if there are some before leaving the component.

 This way your App is able to fetch data on the server & client side independantly.